 Australia is a country that takes great pride in its sporting successes and which has treasured sport as a part of their cultural identity ever since the colonial period.
 If you look at the population of Australia, their numbers are not great, but the number of medals won at international competitions instills the feeling of respect in every sports connoisseur out there.

 Determining which sports are the most popular in Australia can be a difficult task, but some of them are always more popular than others.
-Namely, cricket can be said to be the national sport of Australia, as more than 5% of the population plays some form of it, plus the fact that Australia was the winner of 5 World Cricket Championships.
+Namely, cricket can be said to be the national sport of Australia, as more than 5% of the population plays some form of it or bets on it using the Bet9ja Promotion Code, plus the fact that Australia was the winner of 5 World Cricket Championships.
 Apart from cricket, Australians enjoy rugby, tennis and swimming, and all these sports have their respective professional leagues.

 With such a sporting culture, it is no wonder Australia built many sports museums to honor the athletes and teams that brought much joy to the country.
 The following is a list of top 3 sports museums in Australia you should visit.

 The National Sports Museum

 The National Sports Museum is probably the essential sports museum in all of Australia.
 It was first established as the Australian Gallery of Sport and Olympic Museum back in 1986.
 It is located in Melbourne within the Melbourne Cricket Ground, the largest cricket stadium in Australia, and houses exhibitions of items related to cricket, Australian rules football, the Summer and Winter Olympic Games, tennis, rugby, soccer, basketball, boxing and netball.